yushaku/dotFile/nvim/readme.md

 - npm + node
 - python + pip
 - wl-clipboard: `sudo apt install wl-clipboard`
+- fzf and ripgrep: to search string, file and folder

 ## **NORMAL MODE**

+### lsp - better code

+- `lf`: show definition of current function or references of it

 ### navigate buffer